-The 38th Annual EERS Conference will be convened April 26-28, 2015, returning to its traditional home at the Seaview Resort and Spa.
-This year’s conference theme is Let’s Get Real: Evaluation Challenges and Solutions, inviting participates to reflect on the evaluation challenges they face.
-It offers professional evaluators, academics, students, and evaluation consumers a friendly forum to discuss challenges and the strategies they have used (or would use if faced again) to overcome them or mitigate their effects.
+The 38th Annual EERS Conference was convened April 26-28, 2015, returning to its traditional home at the Seaview Resort and Spa in Galloway, NJ.
+This year’s conference theme was Let’s Get Real: Evaluation Challenges and Solutions, inviting participates to reflect on the evaluation challenges they face.
+The conference offered professional evaluators, academics, students, and evaluation consumers a friendly forum to discuss challenges and the strategies they have used (or would use if faced again) to overcome them or mitigate their effects.

 EERS takes pride in encouraging the next generation of evaluators by supporting students whose presentation proposals are accepted with stipends, and free or subsidized meal and conference registration fees exceeding $4000 annually.
 You can now make tax-deductable donations securely through PayPal or with a credit card, with all proceeds going to support costs for student participants.
 Click the button below to make a one-time $10 donation and thank you for supporting our students!

 2015 has been designated the International Year of Evaluation, intended to advocate and promote evaluation and evidence-based policy making at international, regional, national and local levels.
 Proposers of sessions for the EERS conference have been asked to consider aligning their content with this initiative.

 The 2015 conference continues its long history of exceptional presenters, featuring a distinguished group of speakers in addition to continuation of the EERS Invited Authors Program and pre-conference workshops tailored to evaluation professionals.
 Key guests for this spring's conference include the following:

 - Lisbeth Schorr (Keynote Speaker) - Senior Fellow of the Center for the Study of Social Policy

 - Tom Cook (Plenary) - Professor of Sociology, Psychology, and Education and Social Policy; Northwestern University Institute for Policy Research